Mohit-Tech005/Mohit-Tech005/README.md

 ### 👨‍💼 About Me
 🎓 B.Com Graduate | Aspiring Data Analyst & BI Enthusiast
+🎓 Master In Data Science In IITM ( Indian Institute Technology Of Madras)
 📈 Open to internships & entry-level data analyst roles
 🌍 Open to remote and on-site opportunities